 The $38 million we are raising will serve as a transition fund until CPS is in better financial shape and can assume the incremental $15 million annual cost of fully implementing the CPS Arts Education Plan.
 We can’t let our children down—especially those in low-income neighborhoods who have gone for years without any arts instruction.
 We must “Be Creative” and make this happen for our children.

 What happens after four years, when these private dollars have been spent?
 Will public dollars be available to sustain this program?

 The Creative Schools Fund is a transitional step, serving as a bridge to eventual public funding of the full Arts Education Plan.
 With the recent elevation of arts to a core subject, the academic foundation is now in place, and we’re optimistic that sustainable funding will follow.

 We base our optimism on four primary factors:

 - LEADERSHIP.
 Highly committed civic, government and cultural leaders support this plan.
 The Mayor, President of the Board of Education, CEO of Chicago Public Schools, the heads of foundations and corporations, parents and community groups all are unified in support of the Arts Education Plan.
 These individuals and organizations represent a movement that for the first time in 30 years is re-investing in arts education.

 - TIME.
 We have time.
-The $38 million being raised by the Campaign for Chicago Arts Education will fund full implementation of the Arts Education Plan through the 2017-2018 school year.
+The $38 million being raised by the Campaign for Creative Schools will fund full implementation of the Arts Education Plan through the 2017-2018 school year.
 During the next four years, the unprecedented data collection efforts will help firmly establish a case for public funding by tracking and measuring success, opportunity and need—and further validate overall student impact.

 Who is behind this effort?

-Be Creative results from a collaboration of the following:
+The Creative Schools Campaign results from a collaboration of the following:

 - The Mayor’s Office